labDomolandes/ecofloc/README.md

 *****************************
 ```

-Additionally, the `-f` flag configures EcoFloc to write each interval's analysis to a CSV file specified in the `features.conf` file.
-In each row, the values are: PID, average power in this interval in Watts, and energy consumed in Joules in this interval.
+Using the `-f` flag, EcoFloc generates a `.csv` file with a name that includes the component and software being analyzed (e.g., `/ECOFLOC_RAM_PID_20300.csv`).
+The file is stored in the specified path (e.g., `/home/user/`).
+If you use `default` with the `-f` flag (`ecofloc ... -f default`), EcoFloc will save the file in the path defined in the `features.conf` file located in the project folder.
+Each row in the `.csv` file includes the following values: PID, average power during the interval (Watts), and energy consumed in the interval (Joules).

 ### Example 2: Analyze the Chrome Application